MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 >[!IMPORTANT]
 >This action works only with integer and float variables.

-1. In the Power Automate designer, under the step where you want to increase an existing variable, select **+New step**.
+1. In the Power Automate designer, under the step where you want to increase an existing variable, select **New step**.

    For example, this cloud flow already has a trigger and an action that created a variable.
 So, add a new action under these steps: